mvysny/vaadin-kotlin-pwa/README.md

 providing all of its instances via a `DataProvider`.
 See the [MainView.kt](src/main/kotlin/com/vaadin/pwademo/MainView.kt) Grid configuration for details.

+See the [Back to Base](http://mavi.logdown.com/posts/5771422) article on how the finder methods are attached to the entity, and how the lookup and save works.

 ### Running in cloud

 This app is nothing more but a plain war project.
 It can be run in any servlet container; you can run it inside Tomcat's docker image etc.